Trudeau criticized for calling Canadian election in 4th wave

 “Why did you trigger an election in the middle of a fourth wave?”
 O’Toole asked Trudeau at the French-language debate in Montreal.

 Trudeau said he needs a mandate from voters.

-“We must give Canadians the choice,” he said.
+“Almost 80 percent of Canadians have done the right thing, they got vaccinated, twice in fact,” said Trudeau, noting Canada is having a fourth wave because 20 percent are unvaccinated.

+“And because of them we have to stop democracy from working?
+No,” Trudeau said.

 He criticized O’Toole for not requiring his candidates to be vaccinated.